Interview with Ronald Davis

 RD: Of course.

 RD: Tremendous losses.
-As I said before, it used to affect me emotionally, all these great guys, you know, this was the cream of Bristish youth basically, because they were all young, some under twenty.
+As I said before, it used to affect me emotionally, all these great guys, you know, this was the cream of British youth basically, because they were all young, some under twenty.
 Oh yes, we knew them all.
-One funny story that I remember to this day was Aussie Holt’s crew, who were a mixture of Australian and English guys, might have been Canadian I don’t know, had a ritual before they took off on a bombing raid.
+One very funny story that I remember to this day was Aussie Holt’s crew, who were a mixture of Australian and English guys, might have been Canadian I don’t know, had a ritual before they took off on a bombing raid.
 They used to all pee up against the tail wheel just for, for luck, and within three days of this happening there was a note on the DROs, which is Daily Routine Orders, which is orders to everybody about what to do on the squadron.
-The Daily Routine Orders said ‘promiscuous urination against tail or other wheels is to cease forthwith’ [laughs].
+The Daily Routine Orders said ‘Promiscuous urination against tail or other wheels is to cease forthwith’ [laughs].
 ‘Promiscuous urination’ [laughs] I remember the words to this day.
 I thought that was very funny.
-Erm, that was that.
+That was that.

 AS: So you had, so really you were, you were working sort of four days on and one day off.